Frequently Asked Questions

 What does the Settlement provide?

-If the proposed Settlement is ultimately approved by the Court, it will provide cash payments to the Settlement Class Members.
+The Settlement has been approved by the Court, and it will provide cash payments to the Settlement Class Members.
 In return for the relief described below, the Settlement Class Members release their rights to pursue any claims against Verde and related entities concerning or relating to the allegations raised in the Action.
 The central provisions of the Settlement are as follows:

 Each Settlement Class Member who files a valid claim shall receive a pro-rata share of the Net Settlement Fund.
 That pro-rata share shall be based on the Settlement Class Member’s proportional kWh usage during the Class Period of the aggregate kWh variable rate energy consumed by all Class Members during the Class Period.